ConsenSys/doc.pantheon/docs/Consensus-Protocols/IBFT.md

 * [ibft_discardValidatorVote](../Reference/Pantheon-API-Methods.md#ibft_discardValidatorVote)

 !!! important
-    Adding or removing a validator is subject to agreement by existing validators.
-Meaning the command to add or remove a validator must be executed on the majority of validators (2/3) to take effect.
+    A majority of existing validators must agree to add or remove a validator.
+That is, `ibft_proposeValidatorVote` must be executed by specifying the validator to add or remove on the majority of validators to take effect.

 Use [ibft_getSignerMetrics](../Reference/Pantheon-API-Methods.md#ibft_getsignermetrics) to view validator metrics for a specified block range.